Contact Info

 Trimble GNSS receivers and antenna's

-When using an USB-to-serial converter, make sure it is connected to an USB port at the time you are going to configure the receiver.
+When using a USB-to-serial converter, make sure it is connected to a USB port at the time you are going to configure the receiver.
 When using Bluetooth, make sure the device has been paired and connected to your computer.
 Because an USB-to-serial converter can cause minor (some brands major) delays (latency) in communications, we recommend to use a multi port serial adapter instead.
 Multi port serial adapters are available as PCI cards as well as PC-Cards for use in laptops.

 In addition to NMEA0183 data over a serial device, Hydromagic is able to read NMEA0183 data over TCP/IP connections.
 This allows you to transfer data over, for instance an Ethernet or WiFi connection.
 Both TCP and UDP protocols are supported.